r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 # BSOD Guide
 {: .no_toc }

 Everyone who has used a computer for more than a brief period of time has experienced what is known as the Blue Screen of Death (BSOD).
-The computer suddenly stops working, and you are met with an ominous :( "Something went wrong!" and a vague few words that do not actually make sense.
-"DRIVER_IRQL_NOT_LESS_OR_EQUAL" Huh??
-What does that mean, and why do I care?
+The computer suddenly stops working, and you are met with an ominous `:( "Something went wrong!"` with a few vague words that don't actually make sense to those who don't know how to interpret it.

+What is a "DRIVER_IRQL_NOT_LESS_OR_EQUAL" error?
+And what does that mean for my computer?
 Hopefully, reading this article will shed some light on what a BSOD is, why it happens, and help you figure out why your computer is crashing.

 We will first start off with the very basics, so if you are just here to learn how to understand the cause of a BSOD, feel free to skip ahead.
-The advanced stuff comes later.
+More advanced topics will only be brought up later.

 {%include toc_numbered.md %}

 ## What is a BSOD?

-So what *is* the blue screen of death?
-Well, let's start simple.

 Windows is essentially a very complex program that allows you to run other programs inside of it.
-If you have ever played a buggy game, you have experienced programs crashing or giving you error messages that make no sense, like 0xC0000409.
-This error is called an "unhandled exception."
+If you have ever played a buggy game, you have experienced programs crashing or giving you error messages that make no sense, like `0xC0000409`.
+This error is called an *"unhandled exception."*

-Exceptions happen when the software is trying to do something that is impossible, like dividing by zero or trying to deal damage to creature #347 when only 346 creatures exist, or reading data from a file that does not exist without first confirming if the file is there.
-Computers are stupid and will only do exactly what you tell them to.
+Exceptions like this happen when the program is *trying to do something that is impossible*.

+For example: dividing a number by zero, trying to deal damage to creature #347 when only 346 creatures exist, or reading data from a file that does not exist.

+Computers are stupid and *will only do exactly what you tell them to*.
 If you tell a computer to do something impossible, it has to know how to react when that task turns out to be impossible.

 These exceptions happen all the time.
-If you have any experience in software development, you may know what is called a try-catch block.
+If you have any experience in software development, you may know what is called a `try-catch block`.
 The code tries to do something, and if an exception occurs inside the try block, the exception is caught.
 After the catch, some other code is run, usually to log the exception or to simply hide it and keep the program running.

-An "Unhandled Exception" is when an exception happens in a section of code that is not catching exceptions.
+An *unhandled exception* is when an exception happens in a section of code that is not catching exceptions.
 The program asks Windows to perform an impossible task, Windows understands that the task is impossible, but because the program has no routines in place for how to continue working after failing the impossible task, the program is forced to crash.

-In many cases, a BSOD is a more serious form of Unhandled Exception, but instead of a program doing something it should  not and crashing back to Windows, it is Windows doing something it should  not.
+In many cases, a BSOD is a more serious form of an unhandled exception, but instead of a program doing something it should not and crashing back to Windows, it is Windows *itself* doing something it should not.
 Unlike a game, which has Windows to fall back on when it crashes, Windows has no fallback.
-There is nowhere to crash to, and the only option is to crash the computer completely.
+There is nowhere to crash to, and the only option is to crash the computer entirely.

 While these errors are very frustrating and can often seem random or pointless, it is very important to note that BSOD's do not occur for no reason.
 Windows, for all its faults, handles errors very effectively.
-If an error happens in such a way that Windows cannot handle it, Windows forces itself to enter a Blue Screen of Death to avoid sending improper instructions to hardware and potentially damage the physical components of the computer.
+If an error happens in such a way that Windows cannot handle it, Windows forces itself to enter a ***Blue Screen of Death*** to avoid sending improper instructions that may cause damage to any hardware, corrupt data, or breach the system's security measures.

 ## What causes a BSOD?

-Before we can get into identification and troubleshooting, we first need to understand what causes Windows to enter a blue screen of death.
-As mentioned before, unhandled exceptions are a major cause of BSODs, but that does not help with figuring them out, and that is not the only cause of them.
-It may be important to know that Windows is telling itself to BSOD, it is not another part of the computer ordering Windows to crash.
+While unhandled exceptions are a *major cause* of BSODs, unhandled exceptions not the sole cause of BSODs, and that piece of information alone does not help with troubleshooting.

+It may be important to know that Windows is telling *itself* to BSOD, not another part of the computer.
 Windows understands that what it is attempting to do can compromise the computer either by corrupting data, breaching the security of the computer, or damaging the hardware itself, and forces itself to stop before damage can occur.

 As Windows is simply a complex piece of software, let's start with what causes the software to trigger the error.
 There are three main causes:

-  1. A driver experiences an Unhandled Exception during an operation that Windows can not correct.
+  1. A driver experiences an unhandled exception during an operation that Windows can't correct.

   2. A driver has too many instructions waiting to be completed, or has had instructions waiting for too long a time.
 This typically means a device is not working correctly, or that two drivers are interrupting each other, preventing them from completing their work.

   3. A driver tells Windows something is wrong with the hardware it is driving, either because the driver is buggy and is improperly interpreting information or because the hardware itself is sending an error signal.
 While all three of these causes are not equivalent in severity, all three of them cause the same blue screen of death and crash the computer.

-So what causes these errors to happen in the first place?
-According to Microsoft, 70-75% of BSOD's are caused by poorly written drivers that are simply experiencing errors and not handling them correctly.
+So, what causes these errors in the first place?

+[According to Microsoft](https://learn.microsoft.com/en-us/troubleshoot/windows-client/performance/stop-error-or-blue-screen-error-troubleshooting#what-causes-stop-errors), 70-75% of BSOD's are caused by poorly written drivers that are simply experiencing errors and not handling them correctly.
 They are attempting to perform illegal tasks, and Windows is being forced to crash the system entirely.

-While I  do not subscribe to that statistic, this does happen very regularly, and it is becoming especially common with the rise of kernel-level anti-cheats as they interact poorly with antivirus software and other applications on the system.
+While I, (writer [JimmahDean](https://github.com/JimmahDean)), do not subscribe to that statistic, this does happen very regularly, and it is becoming especially common with the rise of *kernel-level anti-cheats* as they interact poorly with antivirus software and other applications on the system.
 These anticheats have not been in use long enough for the developers to have worked out all the issues with these interactions.

 The remaining causes are split between hardware failure and indeterminate reasons, with a small amount being caused by Windows bugs.
 Unless you are intentionally causing the blue screen of death, and you would know if you were, these errors are in no way your fault.

 Something you installed may be causing them, but nothing you are doing during the use of the computer is directly putting Windows into the BSOD.
 You, either have an old driver for something that simply needs to be reinstalled, you have one of the aforementioned anticheat programs, Windows corrupted itself, or the hardware inside the computer simply failed.

-But how can we know what is causing this particular BSOD?
+But how can we know what is causing your particular BSOD?

 ## Using the Debugger

+> ❗ *All further information in this article may be very technical.
+If you, at any point, feel uncomfortable with reading dumps, I would **highly recommend** seeking the advice of a professional rather than attempting to diagnose the issue yourself.
+You are not stupid if it doesn't make sense, this is not easy stuff.
+Feel free to upload the dumps to [our Discord](https://rtech.support/discord) with [this guide](/docs/factoids/bsod) where volunteers can analyze the dumps for you.*

 We have covered what a BSOD is and why they happen, now let's get into the tricky stuff!
 What is causing your computer to crash?
-Note that the information from here on out may be very technical.
-If at any point you find yourself unsure of something, or your eyes glaze over in confusion, I would highly recommend seeking the advice of a professional rather than attempting to diagnose the issue yourself.
-You are not stupid if it does  not make sense, this is not easy stuff.
-Feel free to upload the dumps to our discord with [this guide](/docs/factoids/bsod)

 When a BSOD occurs, Windows will create what is called a memory dump.
 During the last seconds of functioning, it saves the data stored in RAM to a file, which can be analyzed to help determine the cause of the crash.

-There are certain programs out there that attempt to automatically analyze these dumps and detail what happened, but let me stop you right now: They are awful.
-They make guesses, pull information out of thin air and lead you in the wrong direction.
+> ❗ *There are certain programs out there that attempt to automatically analyze these dumps and detail what happened, but before you download them, let me stop you right now: **They are awful.** They make guesses, pull information out of thin air and lead you in the wrong direction.*

 The only app I can recommend for analyzing these dumps is [WinDbg Preview](https://aka.ms/windbg/download), which can be downloaded for free from the Microsoft Store.

 When you have WinDbg Preview installed, find your minidump folder in C:\Windows\Minidump.
 You should now be able to open them simply by double-clicking one.

-If you have issues with read permissions, try copying the dump to your Downloads folder and opening it again.
+> ❓ *If you have issues with read permissions, try copying the dump to your Downloads folder and opening it again.
 Do not move the file, it will simply move the locked file, and you will be unable to read it due to the lock.
 You must copy it.
-Windows gets weird with permissions when you're in system folders.
+Windows gets weird with permissions when you're in system folders.*

 When you first open a dump file, you will be greeted with a screen like this:

 ![StartScreen](/assets/BSOD-Guide/StartScreen.png)

-Nothing in here is particularly important, but go ahead and click on the blue `!analyze -v -` Now you get a whole lot of scary-looking information that makes no sense.
-If your immediate reaction is, "Is this just the matrix?"
-I again advise you to seek advice from a professional rather than continue on.
+Nothing in here is *particularly* important, but go ahead and click on the blue `!analyze -v -` text.
+Now, you get a whole lot of scary-looking information that makes no sense.

+> ❗ *If your immediate reaction is, "Is this just the matrix?"
+I, again, advise you to **seek advice from a professional** rather than continue on.*

-If you are still with me, lets break this down.
+Let's break this down.
 I am only going to briefly explain the different sections of the analysis first and go over them in more detail later.

 ### The First Part

-The first thing you see is something that looks like this:
+The first thing you should see is something that looks like this:

 ```
 DRIVER_POWER_STATE_FAILURE (9f)